Q&A

 A. Generally yes.
 SuSI rules specify the process for registrations that are found to have minor issues and also for those found to have major issues.
 If the program administrator does not flag these and something needs to be corrected after registration, this will be handled on a case-by-case basis.

-If a project were to receive an award in 2023 and is unable to meet registration requirements, can the project participate in the next solicitation?
+Q. If a project received an award in a previous solicitation and is unable to complete the registration, can the project participate in the next solicitation?

 A. The requirement to wait for a year after the registration expires would only go into effect after notice of conditional registration has been issued by the Program Administrator.
 If a project neglects to register so that no such notice issues, that project may participate in the next solicitation cycle.